mxenabled/web-widget-sdk/README.md

   disableInstitutionSearch: true
 }
 ```

-Note that if you are not using the `proxy` setting, then all widget
-configuration must be included in the SSO request and passed to the class via
-the SSO URL.

 ### Mounting and Unmounting the widget
 When you instantiate a widget with options, it will mount itself in the DOM, and set up various event listeners.